jpush/aurora-imui/README.md

 # Aurora IMUI
 [中文文档](./README_zh.md)

-Aurora IMUI is a general IM UI components, which is not depending on any specific IM SDK.
+Aurora IMUI is a general IM UI components library, which does not depend on any specific IM SDK.

 This library provides common UI components such as MessageList, InputView.
-It supports common message type, such as text, image, audio, video, etc. By default it has several UI style for choice, and also support style customization.
+It supports common message type, such as text, image, audio, video, etc. By default it has several UI style for choice, and also supports style customization.

 Already supports three main platforms: Android, iOS, React Native.